 Another Beautiful Village

-Friends and others headed to Provence often ask where they should go during their once in a lifetime visit to Provence.
+Friends and others headed to Provence often ask where they should go during their once-in-a-lifetime visit to Provence.
 It is a hard question as most visitors have only six (6) days since they usually arrive on Saturday afternoon and depart the following Saturday morning; there are so many wonderful things to see.
-We usually suggest visitors include a trip to the vibrant red-ochre coloured town of Roussillon, one of five villages nestled in the Luberon hills, which are classified as Plus Beaux Villages de France (Most beautiful villages of France).
-Roussillon is one of our favourite villages and just one hour from Sablet.
+We usually suggest visitors include a trip to the vibrant red-ochre-coloured town of Roussillon, one of five villages nestled in the Luberon hills, which are classified as Plus Beaux Villages de France (Most beautiful villages of France).
+Roussillon is one of our favourite villages and is just one hour from Sablet.
 Continue reading here for Michel’s original post on Our House in Provence.

 The good news?